google-deepmind/mujoco/doc/programming/modeledit.rst

 ~~~~~~~~

 The new API augments the traditional workflow of creating and editing models using XML files, breaking up the *parse* and
 *compile* steps.
-As summarized in the the :ref:`Overview chapter<Instance>`, the traditional workflow is:
+As summarized in the :ref:`Overview chapter<Instance>`, the traditional workflow is:

  1. Create an XML model description file (MJCF or URDF) and associated assets. |br|
  2. Call :ref:`mj_loadXML`, obtain an :ref:`mjModel` instance.